 We are in India, meeting travel agents every week is beyond impossible.
 But we can certainly spare a minute to talk to our customers.

 How can we blame them if they don’t remember us or choose our competitor to buy our offerings.
 The key is – Out of Sight is Out of Mind.

 YOU DON’T SELL WHAT YOU DON’T PROMOTE OR HIGHLIGHT

 Reach Out.
 There are myriad ways.
 If you want to experiment Indian market or are low on budget, start with email marketing, actively promoting your company / product on Social media.
 Gradually you can increase your budgets and expand your reach.

 Team meetings and briefings form a part of our daily routine and we take it seriously.

 P.S: All the facts are based on India Market analysis.
 The writer has expressed her views based on day to day experience.
-The views may differ from the person to person and we hold no responsibility if it has not worked in their favour.
+The views may differ from person to person and we hold no responsibility if it has not worked in someone’s favor.